GitHubHelland/Udacity/WebServerProject/README.md

 After the exporting environment variables, the packer image "myPackerImage" was deployed by using the "packer build server.json" command in Azure CLI.

 ### Write Terraform template

+Two terraform template files were written, main.tf and vars.tf.
+Some important points:

+* Each item of infrastructure was given the tag "environment" to conform with the tagging policy
+* Password requirements inlcude at least one uppercase, lowercase, numerical and special character so the default password was set to "Password1!"
+* For the virtual machine availibility set, the following variables, "platform_fault_domain_count" and "platform_update_domain_count" were set to 2 in accordance with terraform documentation
+* Instead of specifying the VM type and size, a reference to the previously created packer image was provided using the following path: "/subscription/{subscription id}/resourcesGroups/webserver-rg/providers/Microsoft.Compute/images/myPackerImage"
+* A variable called vm_count was provided.
+In this deployment it was set to 2, hence creating 2 VMs, but it can be set to a higher number if more VMs are desired.

+### Deploy Terraform  infrastrutcture

 When running the "terraform apply", I was prompted to import the